dhoyle/splicedocs-jekyll/pages/DeveloperTopics/Fundamentals/DatabaseTriggers.md

 </div>
-Then the trigger will fire once and exactly one record will be inserted into the `employees_log` table, no matter how many records are updated by the statement.
+Then the trigger will fire once and exactly one record will be inserted into the `employees_log` table for each record that is updated by the statement.

 ### Example 3: Statement Level Before Trigger